French Riviera Style Guide | What to Wear in the South of France

 Breton stripes will always be associated with France and French Riviera style.
 Originally, Breton stripes, characterized by navy and white horizontal linens, were the uniforms of the French seamen.
 In 1917, Coco Chanel used Breton stripes in a nautical collection, and now, Breton stripes can be found in most closets throughout the world, even outside of France.

 For a more traditional look, pair a striped tee or tank with lightweight cropped trousers.
 For a more modern interpretation, try a button up shirt or even vertical stripes.
-I love this striped oversized button up shirt and these matching striped shorts from Banana Republic
+I love a striped oversized button up shirt and matching striped shorts

 J.CREW CUTOUT MAXI DRESS